LoopringSecondary/loopring.io.website/public/markdown/wallet_fees_en.md

 - __*__ Waived for the first operation or when this tx is approved with an on-chain hash.

 Many of the above fee settings depends on the price of Ether.
 Loopring will adjust fee parameters if necessary.
-Going forward, we will also release APIs for you to query these fee parameters.

 ### Affiliate Rewards

-For every trade our affiliates contribute, the reward we pay per trade is calculated as follows:
+For every trade our affiliates contribute, the reward we pay per maker order is calculated as follows:

 `
 (taker_fee - maker_rebate) * trade_volume * 30%